School of Health Professions :: Programs of Study

 >> Is admission to the program very competitive?
 How and when are admission decisions made?

-Twenty-one (21) students will be admitted to the 2018 Radiography Class.
-In 2017, there were approximately 80 qualified applicants to be considered.
+Twenty-one (21) students will be admitted to the 2019 Radiography Class.
+In 2018, there were approximately 80 qualified applicants to be considered.
 Criteria used in the selection of students includes: (1) interviews, (2) HESI entrance test results, (3) student essay, (4) overall G.P.A.
-Applicants are encouraged to research the RT (Radiologic Technologists) profession.
+Note: HESI cumulative score must be above 75% to proceed to the interview process.
 Testing will begin by the end of February and interviews will take place in March.
+Applicants are encouraged to research the Radiologic Technologists (RT) profession.
 Applicants are notified in writing of the action taken by the Radiography Admissions Committee in May.
 Meeting the admission criteria does not guarantee program admission.

 >> What are the minimum requirements of the program?